tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Consider updating FlexibleTileWand.Reload
 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
 - Mount.Dismount now has a ignoreEffect parameter, this might duplicate the skipDust variable used in MountLoader.Dismount.
 Adjust patches (and docs) accordingly if they should be the same.
 When is it set?
 Do modded mounts need to care about when ignoreEffect was true or false?
-- NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
-"Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
-Similarly the Advanced Combat Techniques increases health by 250.
-Dryad immortal on infectedSeed.
 - Check for any remaining TML added ID sets that aren't in TML.cs files.
 - BuffLoader.ReApply (NPC) logic seems changed, likely to fix desync issues.
 The server sync for MessageID.NPCBuffs when !quiet now happens after the reapply logic.
 Modded ReApply will need doc updates or maybe new parameters to properly adjust to these changes.
 Maybe a ref time parameter instead?
 - NPC.TryAddingRepeatedBuff added.
 Might be useful to document and make public.